Tkay2808/TITANIC-SURVIVAL-ANALYSIS/README.md

 ![image preview](Survivors_age.jpg)

 ### 3. Survivors by Age Group
-- **Youths (17–33 years):** Largest group onboard but also the highest number of deaths (**532 victims vs 280 survivors**).
-Being young did not guarantee survival, likely due to limited access to lifeboats.
+- **Youths (17–33 years):*** The youths were the largest group onboard but also had the highest number of deaths (**532 victims vs 280 survivors**).
+Being young did not guarantee survival,and likely due to limited access to lifeboats.

 - **Children (0–16 years):** Higher survival chance (**74 survived vs 60 perished**), suggesting they were prioritized during evacuation.

 - **Elderly (65+ years):** Most vulnerable, with only **2 survivors** compared to **11 deaths**, reflecting physical limitations in the chaos.

  ## Summary